 This case is one of a recent wave of cases alleging similar violations and other types of illegal behaviors that insurers who administer self-funded plans purportedly engage in to the detriment of the health plans, the participants, and their out-of-network providers.
 Those with fiduciary responsibility for ERISA-covered health plans should be prepared for increased scrutiny of self-insured health benefits that has long been the norm for retirement benefits.

-If you think you might have been subject to an unscrupulous practice by the carrier or TPA that is administering your health claims or claims under the health plan you provide to employees, call or write to Karen Handorf, Julie Selesnick, or Sarah Holz at Cohen Milstein, 1100 New York Avenue NW, 5th Floor Washington DC 20005; 202.408.4600.
+If you think you might have been subject to an unscrupulous practice by the carrier or TPA that is administering your health claims or claims under the health plan you provide to employees, call or write to Karen Handorf or Julie Selesnick at Cohen Milstein, 1100 New York Avenue NW, 5th Floor Washington DC 20005; 202.408.4600.